 Turning the knob to the right increases the resistance, and turning the knob to the left will reduce it.

 The only difference is that you need to press down on the lever to stop the bike.

 If you’re using the Echelon Connect Sport or Connect Ex-3 bike you won’t see the resistance levels without using the app because they don’t have a built-in screen.

 On the other hand, if you’re using the sport-s, ex-5s, or ex-7 bikes, they all have a screen that displays the resistance.

-In other words, peloton bike plus allows you to change the resistance based on the instructor’s recommendations.
+For me, this is a huge bonus because the peloton bike plus allows me to change the resistance based on the instructor’s recommendations.

 Echelon To Peloton Resistance Conversion

 Below you can see the conversion chart for the peloton and echelon bike.

 |40 – 45||18 – 21|